 The Bowers & Wilkins Diamond Surround Sound system makes it more transparent and low in background noise.
 It is essential to listen beyond Gregory’s incredible voice.

-Stereo image with the speakers receding into the background, perfect vocal elements, and instrument strands placement. this song is seen as the sound engineers to test your speaker.
+The speakers faded into the background, and the vocals and instrument lines were perfectly placed. this song is seen as the sound engineers to test your speaker.

 13. Lorde – Royals

 It’s hard to believe that Lorde, a New Zealand singer, was only 16 when she made this strong, minimal electropop song.

 Pop doesn’t always have to be pap.
 This brilliant, infectious, and touching recording features a pounding bass and sharply witty lyrics.